pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit create-start-button >}}

-I want it to react to being clicked with the mouse
+I want it to react to being clicked with the mouse.

-{{< commit import-when-this-sprite-clicked >}}

 When it's clicked it announces to the rest of the project that it's time to start a new game, then the button hides itself.

 {{< commit make-start-button-clickable >}}